vmware-archive/hillview/docs/userManual.md

   range of contiguous elements.

-* Clicking while pressing the control button will toggle the selection of the current element
+* Clicking while pressing the control button will toggle the selection of the current element, while leaving the selection status of other elements unchanged.

 ### Loading data